 - Likability beats competence in networks: Being likable beats being competent in networks.
 If people have a choice between a competent jerk and a lovable fool, then most people will network with the lovable fool.
 This dynamic also applies to organizations.
 One caveat though is that managers are more likely to go to the competent jerk, whereas almost all employees will go to the lovable fool.

 With the above knowledge and a bit of help from Keynes’ economic theory, we can calculate where companies will get the most value out of a dollar invested.
-Is a broad focused internal communications campaign, or in a focused effort on a group of influential employees?
+Is a broad-focused internal communications campaign, or a focused effort on a group of influential employees?
 The facts are clear.
-One dollar invested in a focused effort on a group of influential employees has five times higher return than a broad investment.
+One dollar invested in a focused effort on a group of influential employees has a five times higher return than a broad investment.

-But this is not the only reason why it matters to work with peer to peer influence.
+But this is not the only reason why it matters to work with a peer-to-peer influence.
 The business environment is also rapidly changing as globalization and digitalization gain importance.
 Suddenly the majority of the work inside companies is not happening inside the boxes in the org chart, but outside and across the organization.
 CEB claims the number has increased from ten percent of employees primarily working outside their own box in the org chart in 2005 to ninety percent in 2015.

 - Peers are the trusted resource: The Edelman Trust Barometer for 2017 found that trust in peers rose to above 60% while trust in executives is below 38% across the 28 countries surveyed.

-- Peer credibility decides if a message gets noticed: The American Press Institute survey found that peer credibility is decisive in whether a message get noticed or believed.
+- Peer credibility decides if a message gets noticed: The American Press Institute survey found that peer credibility is decisive in whether a message gets noticed or believed.

 - Three percent drive perceptions of others: Innovisor research shows that three percent of all employees drive the perceptions of their peers.
 When they are positive around a topic, they drag the perceptions of everybody else in the positive direction, and when they are negative, they do the opposite.